-- 3. At the "Print Path Configuration" HTML form that displays, select a destination link (e.g., dlprn) from the top of the page to bring up the appropriate destination's form. - 4.
-Once the desired destination's HTML form displays, scroll down to the "Logpath Type" and "Logpath Port" sections to view the current logpath settings for this particular destination. - 5.
-Click on the "Submit" button when done. - 6.
-Go to the Reboot page and click on "Reboot" to apply the new settings to your system.
+- 3. Once the desired destination's HTML form displays, scroll down to the "Log Events" and "Log Paths" sections to view the current syslog settings for this particular destination. - 4.
+Click on the "Submit" button when done. - 5.
+Go to the Restart page and click on "Restart" to apply the new settings to your system.